IsaacXu0808/Qyay-Web-App/README.md

 [QYay App!](http://localhost:5173 )

-##### (7) The pages are temporarily designed for only (2520 * 1440) display so it is strongly recommanded to zoom in or zoom out the pages to a proper size if you use a display with other sizes (e.g. 80% for a 1920 * 1080 screen).
+##### (7) The pages are temporarily designed for only (2520 * 1440) display so it is strongly recommended to zoom in or zoom out the pages to a proper size if you use a display with other sizes (e.g. 80% for a 1920 * 1080 screen).

 # Week 2 Update

 ## 1. Features Implemented

 * (1) A home page to select from join / login / register.
-* (2) A login page to fill in user id and password to login.
+* (2) A login page to fill in the user ID and password to log in.
 * (3) A register page to create accounts.
-After registering, redirect to the login page and automatically fill in the user id and password.
+After registering, redirect to the login page and automatically fill in the user ID and password.
 * (4) After login, the user can see their list of events and a button to create a new event.
 * (5) One can select one of the events in the list to retrieve the information (and get started, not implemented yet) and go back to the event list.
 * (6) A create-event page to fill in the information and create an event.
 An invitation code will generated for future use.